 The ANC signed an accord on Afrikaner self determination in 1994, which included the right in the constitution, and affirmed the right with the Moosa declaration in 1996.

-Taking these things together, it is hard to imagine that even the ANC would be so brazen to publicly renounce their own words and history, knowing the inevitable backlash it would invoke amongst the international community.
+Taking these things together, it is hard to imagine that even the ANC would be so brazen as to publicly renounce their own words and history, knowing the inevitable backlash it would invoke from the international community.